imbingz/Code-Refatoring-Horiseon/README.md

 ### This page uses HTML and CSS
 * It is HTML and CSS optimized for SEO and Accessibility
-* It is not mobile optimized
+* It is mobile/tablet optimized

 ### Screenshot